-- 3.2 The role of the Chair of the Authority is to: - Act as the strategic lead for the Authority when working with the CEO toward the delivery of the Authority's policy framework.
-To ensure that the Authority is able to carry out the business at its meetings efficiently, in line with the its plans and policies, legal duties, Constitution and Standing Orders; - Facilitate member discussion and agreement on the setting of policy direction; - Ensure that members have the opportunity to ask the CEO about the delivery of policy objectives; and - enable members to participate fully in discussions and decisions so that the Authority can benefit from their experience and expertise, and their knowledge of the interests of the Authority's communities and stakeholders. - 3.3 In fulfilling this role, the Chair will work closely with, and take advice from the Authority's CEO and officers. - 3.4 The Chair will also attend such meetings and functions as are necessary in order to represent the interests of the Authority on the advice of the CEO and, as appropriate, the Clerk.
+- 3.2 The role of the Chair of the Authority is to: - ensure that the Authority is able to carry out the business at its meetings efficiently, in line with the its plans and policies, legal duties, Constitution and Standing Orders, and - enable members to participate fully in discussions and decisions so that the Authority can benefit from their experience and expertise, and their knowledge of the interests of the Authority's communities and stakeholders. - 3.3 In fulfilling this role, the Chair will work closely with, and take advice from the Authority's CEO and professional officers. - 3.4 The Chair will also attend such meetings and functions as are necessary in order to represent the interests of the Authority on the advice of the CEO and, as appropriate, the Clerk.